 At the same time, our partners at Barnardo’s Scotland and Education Scotland were having similar conversations.
 We got together and agreed that we needed to share a message – It’s all about relationships.
 Writing about it wouldn’t do, we needed to show people what it looked like, allow them to feel it and connect with it.
 We agreed to unashamedly make a film about ‘simple things’ and give relationships a platform.
 We wanted to let people know that simple things build relationships and relationships improve mental health, respect Children’s Rights, support recovery from adversity and much more.
 Good quality relationships are a basis to understanding and tackling inequalities; they have the power to change lives and save lives.

-So, with our partners and some incredible schools we made the film.
+So, with our partners and some incredible schools we made the It's all about relationships film (external website).
 In it, we look at good practice in education settings and hear from education staff and pupils about why good quality relationships are so important.
 The film has captured the hearts of many and continues to shape conversations, practice and action.

 An update from the experts